CLIENTS OFTEN ASK US, ‘HOW MUCH INSURANCE COVERAGE SHOULD I HAVE TO PROTECT MYSELF IN THE EVENT OF INJURY?’.

 With this blog posts and the two that will follow in this series, we want to take you through how an attorney views auto policy coverage.
 Really, you probably don’t care about how much coverage you have until you are involved in an accident.
 You should think about how much coverage you have LONG before you have an accident.
 So, let’s go through the various parts of an auto policy, piece by piece.
 This post will cover PIP (Personal Injury Protection); the next two will cover Liability, and UM/UIM (Uninsured/Underinsured Motorist Coverage).

-Disclaimer: As personal injury attorneys, we focus on the injury to your person.
+Disclaimer: As personal injury attorneys in Hagerstown and Frederick, we focus on the injury in Maryland to your person.
 It really is as simple as it sounds.
 This means we will negotiate the value of your vehicle with the insurance company, but it is a very small part of what we do, and therefore these posts will not discuss compensation/collision coverage for your vehicle.

 - Your auto insurance company will pay this amount for your medical bills (and depending on your policy, even lost wages) without any regard to who was at fault in the accident.